-Officer who killed Texas teen should be arrested, attorney says
+Texas officer involved in fatal shooting of Jordan Edwards has been fired

 Attorney: 'There's more than enough probable cause'

-The officer who fired the fatal shot was placed on administrative leave.
-Haber would not identify the officer, but said he had no similar prior incidents.

-Both the Dallas County Sheriff's Department and the Dallas County District Attorney's Office have launched criminal investigations into the shooting, but the officer has not been arrested nor charged.
+Both the Dallas County Sheriff's Department and the Dallas County District Attorney's Office have launched criminal investigations into the shooting.

 Merritt said the officer should be treated like any other citizen -- and therefore should have been arrested by now.